 Animals in Africa

-Giraffes are usually found the Africa, from Sahara to Botswana.
-There are almost no giraffes found in West Africa, except one population in Niger and reintroduced animals in protected areas.
+Giraffes originate from Africa and live close to the Sahara and Botswana.
+There are almost no giraffes found in West Africa, except one population in Niger, where they were reintroduced to protected areas not that long ago.

 Rothschild or Baringo giraffes, as they are called, are exclusively found on protected savannahs in Kenya and Uganda.